 As frivolous as it may seem to be worried over the appearance of a hat, my sartorial choices go a bit deeper than the outward.

 What I wear is a reflection of how I feel.
-About who I am as a housewife, as a person, even, in some regards, my faith.
-I choose clothes for their practicality, for their beauty, and for their modesty.
-These three things say a lot about me as a person, and though a hat is much less of a statement of my life than the make of a garment may be, it still emits a vibe.
+And though a hat is much less of a statement of my life than the make of a garment may be, it still emits a vibe.
 And until I wore this hat today, braving the judgement of complete strangers to add yet another layer to my vintage housewife aura, I wasn’t quite sure how committed to this vibe I was.